Joy Wongkamjan

 wwongkam@umd.edu

-Game AI research 🎮
+AI research 🎮

 As far as I remember, I have been into video games since young and consider it a permanent hobby!
 I have always been curious about game development and did a senior project in my Bachelor creating a 2D side-scrolling puzzle game.
 Later than that I was introduced to AI/ML and that really motivated me to dive deep into deep learning research.

 Thanks to Prof. Jordan Boyd Graber and Prof. Furong Huang, I have a chance to join ALLAN-UMD (under DARPA-SHADE) in my 1st-2nd year of PhD student.
 Mostly I have been experimenting on AI communicating with humans and AI themselves.
 To my surprise, formulating such complex games like Diplomacy into mathematic forms is really challenging and there are estimated solutions with modern deep learning training (e.g. trained by human data, regret minimization in RL) and finetuning (e.g. finetune LLM with human preferences).
 Not only that, while working through that, I am also amazed by Meta’s Cicero!
-Behind those human-like conversations and strategies, there are more than 10 models in corporate in them and require tons of hours to train and finetune.
-This really motivates me and drives me to solve other problems in Diplomacy and other complex games.
+Behind those human-like conversations and strategies, there are more than >10 models in corporate in them and require tons of hours to train and finetune.
+This really motivates me and drives me to solve other problems in Diplomacy and other complex settings.

-1. AI generalist as human assistance in Games
+1. AI generalist as human assistance

 2. Human-AI corporations activating super-human performance